 We are able to attend with you at meetings, panels and hearings in a supportive role, which can include:

 - Talking you through the likely steps of the process prior to the meeting,

 - Providing emotional support and writing notes for you during the meeting and,

 - Discussing the content, outcomes and next steps following the meeting.

-We are not able to speak for you in these meetings or answer questions on your behalf e.g. act as a representative or provide legal advice to you.
+Please note: We are not able to speak for you in these meetings or answer questions on your behalf e.g. act as a representative, or provide legal advice to you.
 We are also unable to attend with you in the capacity of a witness.